lorol/LITTLEFS/README.md

 - Or download / use **git** to have latest repository of **LITTLEFS** added to Arduino IDE **/libraries** folder
 (File > Preferences > Sketchbook location).
 - See ``` #define CONFIG_LITTLEFS_FOR_IDF_3_2 ``` in **esp_littlefs.c**.
+Now it is defined / undefined automatically by detecting the IDF version and core version.
-When defined, code builds with any IDF 3.2 - 4.x.
+When defined, the library works with old and new IDFs 3.2 - 4.x but file timestamp feature is removed.
-On IDF newer than 3.2, it **can** be commented to enable file timestamp feature.
 See LITTLEFS_time example.
 - See ``` #define CONFIG_LITTLEFS_SPIFFS_COMPAT ``` in **esp_littlefs.c**.
 When set to 1, folders are recursively created or deleted if empty on creating/deleting a new file like SPIFFS.
 Default is 0.
 - The other ``` #define CONFIG_LITTLEFS_xxxxx ``` are set to optimal default values.
-Read [here](https://github.com/joltwallet/esp_littlefs/blob/master/Kconfig) and [here](https://github.com/ARMmbed/littlefs/blob/master/README.md) if you want to modify.
+Read [here](https://github.com/joltwallet/esp_littlefs/blob/master/Kconfig) and [here](https://github.com/littlefs-project//littlefs/blob/master/README.md) if you want to modify.
+- For low-level default error reporting modifications, see the defines at beginning of the **lfs.c** here.

 ### Usage